- 16 Oct 2023

 The Tactical Overview widget displays a list of categories, sites or business workflows (configurable in the widget settings) along with the current number of devices from that group that are in each of the possible states (OK, ACKNOWLEDGED, WARNING, UNKNOWN and CRITICAL).
 There are columns for host checks, service checks, threshold checks and threshold anomalies.
 Next to the state column for each check type is a rate of change (RoC) column indicating how that group as a whole has been trending (better or worse) for the past month-to-date.
 Please note that this column is not intended to be predictive—it is a reflection of conditions that have already passed.

-A pair of buttons above the list allows you to display all of the device groups of the selected type, or only those groups currently experiencing problems.
+A "Show Active Alarms" switch at the top left of the list allows you to display all of the device groups of the selected type (off, default), or only those groups currently experiencing problems (on).
 This is incredibly useful if you have a large number of "healthy" device groups.

 The "search" box at the top right functions as a realtime filter for the list.
 Entering even a partial term will instantly pare the list to only those device groups containing the search term in their name.
 Clicking on a group name in the list will open the dashboard for that group.
 If the group has any devices in a non-OK state (non-green icons) in any of the columns, click that state indicator to open a dashboard displaying more information.

 The Web Application widget displays state information about WebART checks (Netreo's web application monitoring tool).
 Columns for availability (STATUS) and performance (THRESH) display simple state icons for each monitored application.
 Performance statistics—in the form of average and peak load times—are also displayed, as well as mini line graphs charting load performance for the previous twenty four hours.
 (Mouse over a line graph for specific information about each hour.)